snake-charmer-devs/snake-charmer/README.md

     Your VM is up and running: http://localhost:8834/tree

-This will take you to a fully-kitted-out IPython Notebook server.
+This link will take you to a fully-kitted-out IPython Notebook server.
 Open the "Hello World" notebook to see a full list of installed packages and other system information.